YouTube-blaxyy/YouTube-blaxyy/README.md

 Hi i'm Blaxyy,
-I'm a Developer which is currently learning and working with JavaScript.
+I'm a Developer who is currently learning and working with JavaScript.
-My Languages which i can speak are German/English/Russian.
+My languages which i can speak fluently are German/English/Russian.

 **?
 What are my plans in the future and for now**
-- Im currently trying to learn different Coding Languages like Java/JavaScript, Python, node.js and im currently working on behind the scenes Projects.
+- Im currently trying to learn different coding languages like Java/JavaScript, Python, node.js and im currently working on behind the scenes projects.
+For example i code discord bots.
-For example i Code Discord Bots myself and with my friends.

-For the Future i want to focus on my two Main Projects called:
+For the future i want to focus on my two main projects called:
 - Blax
 - Pokéy

 **??
-Where to Contact**
+Where to contact**
-- You can Contact me basically better on Discord.
-My user is: blaxyy
+- You can contact me on Discord.
+My user is: @blaxyy

 **Some stats**

 <a href="https://wakatime.com/badge/user/d815ffef-9505-4a89-a0bc-1d832497568c/project/f2837694-b1be-494c-8482-7cd359159057"><img src="https://wakatime.com/badge/user/d815ffef-9505-4a89-a0bc-1d832497568c/project/f2837694-b1be-494c-8482-7cd359159057.svg" alt="wakatime"></a>

-Be sure to Check out also my friends:
+Be sure to also check out my friends:
 @Frozn-Dev